jacopoM28/Python_Scripts/TE_scripts/README.md

 **h.** Compare the new annotations with the one obtained with the raw library.

 #### To Do :
- - Automatic removal of low complexity repeats and host genes from raw consensus sequences
+ - Automatic removal of low complexity repeats and host genes from raw consensus sequences.
  - Script to help identify raw consensus sequences that must be prioritized in the manual curation process (e.g longest one, with more hits, with proteins similarities).
  - Identify autonomous insertions.
- - Annotation of consensus based on blastx of insertions and on similarity to known transposons
+ - Annotation of consensus based on blastx of insertions and on similarity to known transposons.